tejareddytadi/AI-PDF-Analyzer/README.md

 # Code Overview
-appnew.py: The main application file for the Streamlit app. colab_notebook.ipynb: The original Colab notebook that demonstrates the functionality and serves as the basis for the Streamlit app.
+appnew.py: The main application file for the Streamlit app. ai-pdfanalyzer.ipynb: The original Colab notebook that demonstrates the functionality and serves as the basis for the Streamlit app.